plopcas/blog/content/post/my-7-principles-of-management.md

 High performers get bored quickly if they do net get a constant flow of engaging and challenging work.
 As a manager you should be on the watch for this, and actively seek for interesting projects for your team.
 You should create your own if nothing comes from the business.

-This will help your not team, not only to sharpen their skills, but also to raise their levels of engagement and commitment with the organisation.
+This will help your team, not only to sharpen their skills, but also to raise their levels of engagement and commitment with the organisation.

 #### 5. A manager must be trustworthy and lead by example